shufflrr/userguide/src/shufflrr.md

 #### Colors

 If you uncheck the box for all colors, you get 141 pre-set colors.
-Click "remove preset colors" to remove them so you can add your corporate branding.
+Click "remove preset colors" to remove them so you can limit your colors to only those in your brand identity.

 ![Remove preset colors](img/admin-brandcentral-colors-1.png)